anishaislam8/TriGraph/README.md

 ## How to run our code for predicting the nodes and edges of a PD graph

-The sample corpus for the following stages are provided in the *src_c++/vocabulary_frequencies* directory.
-You can replace it with your own corpus.
+The sample corpus for the subsequent stages is provided in the *src_c++/vocabulary_frequencies* directory, using the PD database mentioned above.
+You can replace it with your own corpus if needed.

 ### Step 1: Parsing the PD file contents (Skip this step if you have the parsed content of a PD file or if you are using the PD database of parsed source files)